dgurnani12/Smapchat/README.md

 Debug, add features, and submit a PR:

-3) Reconfigure the Firebase endpoint in the so that it uses your own Firebase backend instance (as I cannot guarranty my endpoint will still be accessible).
+3) Reconfigure the Firebase endpoint so that it uses your own Firebase backend instance (as I cannot guarranty my endpoint will still be accessible).
 Refer to the [firebase docs](https://firebase.google.com/) for this step if needed.